-- For Web services, DOE, and Gateway interactions this requires an HTTPS communication path with mutual certificate authentication.
-Use Sybase Control Center to navigate to the corresponding connection pool, edit the properties and add the properties "Certificate Alias" (give the name of a certificate alias in the keystore.jks), and "Password" (provide the key password). - For JCo connections you must configure the SNC properties.
+• For Web services, DOE, and Gateway interactions this requires an HTTPS communication path with mutual certificate authentication.
+Use Sybase Control Center to navigate to the corresponding connection pool, edit the properties and add the properties "Certificate Alias" (give the name of a certificate alias in the keystore.jks), and "Password" (provide the key password).